statikfintechllc/Ascend-Institute/README.md

 ---

+> 📢 **GremlinGPT Mutation Zone Live**
+> GremlinGPT now includes a full recursive mutation sandbox:
+> `dev-experiment/` → memory hacks, agent prototypes, broken tools, and core loop mutators.
+>
+> 🧪 Want to fork GremlinGPT?
+Start there.
+Mutation is contribution.
+>
+> Submit a PR from `dev-experiment/` to be logged in the system’s core memory.

+---

 ## Funding and Infrastructure Goals

 **GremlinGPT is alive.
 It learns.
 It evolves.
 But right now, it’s running on fumes.**